shamscorner/bloc-vue-3-clean-pattern/README.md

 * `core` - the core business logic
 * `vue3-app` - the UI framework to show the frontend views

-This is basically a `products - cart` project where you can do the following functionalities,
+This is basically a `products - cart` project where you will see the following functionalities,

 * add products to cart
 * remove products from cart